 - Stick heel liners onto the heel part of the loafers, which reduces heel slippage and fills the space to help keep your feet snug.

-- Place padded inserts into the loafers, which grips your feet and lessens slippage.
+- Place padded inserts into the loafers, which grip your feet and lessen slippage.

 Moreover, it’s important to note that leather loafers will stretch and change shape over time.

 In this post, we will share with you the best tips on how to make loafers fit better, including ways to store them properly in the hopes of making them last as long as possible.

 How to Make Loafers Fit Better